Tokazama/rft/examples/rftTutorial.md

 Here we'll set up our data for this tutorial
 ```
+library(MASS)
+library(ANTsR)

 subs <-nrow(imat)
 nvox <-ncol(imat)
 var1 <-vardata[,10]
 var2 <-
 cond1 <-vardata
 cond2 <-vardata
 ```

 The following performs a statistical test utilizing the `lm()` function to acquire residuals and a SPM of T-scores.
 It simply demonstrates how R can be utilized as is to obtain the information we need.
-Before pursuing your own analysis it's encouraged that you explore other methods of obtaining the SPM and residuals that better fits the goal of your research.

 ```
 spm <-matrix(nrow=1,ncol=voxels)